ids/cluster-builder/README.md

 For more information on these [see the CoreOS Readme](docs/README_CoreOS.md)

-There is also two experimental custom built Kubernetes variants:
+There are also two experimental custom built Kubernetes variants:

 * centos-k8s
 * fedora-k8s